yeady88/wats3010-skills-1/4-layout-horizontal/README.md

   overflow: hidden;
 }
   ```
-  - The `li`s a styled with by floating them to the left.
+  - The `li`s are styled by floating them to the left.
   ```
   nav li {
   display: inline-block;